sloth-ci/sloth-ci/docs/api.rst

 -   ``action`` = ``create``
 -   ``config_source`` is a path to the config file or a config string.
 If you are providing a config string in a GET query, **it must be urlencoded**.

+    .. important:: Always use absolute paths to config files.

 Response
 --------